Utility and electric bill assistance programs Maryland

 The Victorine Q. Adams Fuel Fund - This assistance program was formerly the Baltimore City Fuel Fund.
 It currently up to $125 to clients facing shut-offs, the fund can provide utility credits toward arrearages and operates an emergency heating oil and assistance program, which provides 100 gallons of heating oil to eligible low to moderate families at nominal cost.
 Applications for assistance are taken through the two Mayor’s Crisis Resource Centers.
 Call Mayor’s Crisis Center West 410-396-4777 or dial Mayor’s Crisis Center East 410-396-4433.

 Washington Gas - Call them to learn about the Washington Area Fuel Fund.
 Te program is operated by the Salvation Army, and it may be able to aid customers who need assistance paying their home heating bills.
 Contact the Salvation Army in the following counties to apply or get help.
 Montgomery, 301-515-5354; Calvert and Charles, 301-645-1561; Prince George's, 301-277-6103 and St. Mary's, 301-769-2788.
-Read more on this and other programs.
+Read more on payment plans as well as Washington Gas financial assistance programs.